 David Tennant and Michael Sheen starred opposite each other in the TV adaptation of Neil Gaiman‘s Good Omens.
 Just recently, they reprised their Good Omens‘ characters, Crowley and Aziraphale, over video chat.

 Now they’re working on another DIY project called Staged, reports RadioTimes.
-The six-part series will revolve around two actors (Tennant/Sheen) who are furloughed when their West End production is delayed because of quarantine.
+The six-part series will revolve around Tennant and Sheen playing fictionalized versions of themselves, who are furloughed when their West End production is delayed because of quarantine.
 Even so, they continue to work from home and try to rehearse via video chat.

 Tennant and Sheen will take the lead on the series, relying on self-shooting and video meetings.
 But, these two won’t be going it alone.
 We can also look for Georgia Tennant, who is in isolation with Tennant, being married and all.
 As well, Killing Eve‘s Nina Sosanya (who played Jess in season two), Murder Maps‘ Lucy Eaton and Swedish TV presenter Anna Lundberg will round out the cast.